bcgov/digital-trust-toolkit/applications/application-mac.md

 The Towards Sustainable Mining (TSM) program created by the MAC has a set of [Guiding Principles](https://mining.ca/download/36658/), which all participating members must commit to.
 These [Guiding Principles](https://mining.ca/download/36658/), address the expectation of its members towards adopting social, economic and environmental practices that align with the priorities and values of their communities of interest.

+MAC is also guided by its [Mission and Vision](https://mining.ca/about-us/).
+The Mission of MAC is to contribute to building a strong, sustainable and internationally competitive Canadian mining, minerals and metals industry with broad national support and to promote sound corporate and public policy.The Vision Statement of MAC is to create a strong, responsible and globally competitive Canadian mining and mineral processing industry that creates wealth and opportunity for all Canadians.

 ## 1.10.
 General Requirements
 TBD